Search by Provider Name

 Portland, OR 97209

-Eligibility: Families with children in treatment for cancer or other serious illnesses ages birth to 18 at Randall Children's Hospital at Legacy Emanuel or Doernbecher Children's Hospital
+Eligibility: Families with children in treatment for cancer or other serious illnesses ages 0-18 at Randall Children's Hospital at Legacy Emanuel or Doernbecher Children's Hospital

 Hours: Monday-Thursday 8am-5pm, Friday 8am-1:30pm.
 Mentors meet with families based on both parties' schedules.